WellthCare

 Qualified Small Employer HRA (QSEHRA)

 Designed for employers with fewer than 50 full-time equivalent employees who do not offer a group health plan.
 The QSEHRA has annual contribution limits set by the IRS.
 It can reimburse premiums for individual market coverage and out-of-pocket medical expenses.
-This model provides a formalized, tax-advantaged way for small businesses to help employees with healthcare costs.
+This model gives small businesses a formal, tax-advantaged way to help employees with healthcare costs.

 Excepted Benefit HRA (EBHRA)

-This HRA allows employers that offer a traditional group health plan to provide an additional, limited benefit.
+This HRA lets employers that already offer a traditional group health plan provide an additional, limited benefit.
 It can reimburse certain excepted benefits like dental, vision, copays, deductibles, and premiums for COBRA or short-term limited-duration insurance.
 Crucially, it cannot be used to reimburse individual health insurance premiums.
 Annual contributions are capped (for 2024, $2,100, indexed annually).

 How HRAs Integrate with Broader Benefits Strategy

 An HRA is rarely a standalone solution; it's a strategic component of a comprehensive benefits package.
-Its integration points include:
+Here's how it fits:

-- Cost Management: HRAs allow employers to fix their healthcare benefit costs at a predetermined amount per employee, shielding the business from annual premium spikes common in traditional insurance.
+• Cost Management: HRAs let employers fix their healthcare benefit costs at a predetermined amount per employee, shielding the business from annual premium spikes common in traditional insurance.

-- Wellness and Prevention: HRAs can reimburse a wide array of IRS-qualified medical expenses, including many preventive services, gym memberships (with a doctor's note), and wellness products.
-This aligns with a growing focus on proactive health, a core principle of innovative models like WellthCare, which seeks to turn preventive actions into tangible financial rewards.
+• Wellness and Prevention: HRAs can reimburse a wide array of IRS-qualified medical expenses, including many preventive services, gym memberships (with a doctor's note), and wellness products.
+This aligns with the growing focus on proactive health — a core idea behind innovative models like WellthCare, which turns preventive actions into tangible financial rewards.

-- Compliance and Administration: Properly structured HRAs must comply with ERISA, HIPAA, the ACA, and IRS rules.
-This includes providing a formal plan document, summary plan description (SPD), and ensuring non-discrimination.
+• Compliance and Administration: Properly structured HRAs must comply with ERISA, HIPAA, the ACA, and IRS rules.
+That means providing a formal plan document, summary plan description (SPD), and ensuring non-discrimination.
 Many employers partner with specialized HRA administrators or modern benefits platforms to handle claims processing, compliance reporting, and employee support.

 Contrasting HRAs with FSAs, HSAs, and Innovative Models like WellthCare

-It's important to distinguish HRAs from other accounts.
-An FSA is primarily employee-funded (with pre-tax dollars), has a "use-it-or-lose-it" rule (with limited carryover), and is tied to a group health plan.
+It's worth distinguishing HRAs from other accounts.
+An FSA is primarily employee-funded (with pre-tax dollars), has a use-it-or-lose-it rule (with limited carryover), and is tied to a group health plan.
 An HSA is employee-owned, portable, and requires enrollment in a High-Deductible Health Plan (HDHP).

 Emerging models like WellthCare represent a next-generation fusion of these concepts.
-While not an HRA itself, WellthCare's ecosystem shares the philosophical goal of aligning incentives and reducing waste.
-Its "Health-to-Wealth" system automatically funds employee spending accounts (like a store credit) and pension contributions based on verified preventive health actions.
+While not an HRA itself, WellthCare's ecosystem shares the goal of aligning incentives and reducing waste.
+WellthCare, the first Health-to-Wealth Benefit System, automatically rewards every verified preventive health action with store dollars and retirement contributions, making prevention pay off immediately rather than requiring reimbursement later.
+Its Health-to-Wealth system automatically funds employee spending accounts (like a store credit) and pension contributions based on verified preventive health actions.
 This creates a proactive, automated, and rewarding benefit structure that goes beyond reimbursement for incurred costs to incentivize health-positive behavior upfront.
 An HRA could potentially sit alongside such a system, reimbursing for qualified expenses that fall outside the core incentive engine.

 Key Considerations for Implementation